Memoriale della Shoah: Deportation

 The first holocaust train with deportees left Milan from Platform 21 on 6 December 1943, carrying 169 Jews to Auschwitz; only 5 of them survived the Holocaust.
 A second train left on 30 January 1944, carrying 600 deportees, 40 of them children including Liliana Segre, who were taken on a seven-day journey to Auschwitz.
 Upon arrival at Auschwitz on the morning of 6 February, 500 of them were killed within a few hours and their bodies burned in the crematorium.

 Between 6 December 1943 and 15 January 1945, when the last train left for Bolzano, 20 trains and up to 1,200 Jewish prisoners left Milan from Platform 21 for either the Italian transit camps at Fossoli and Bolzano, or Auschwitz, Mauthausen, and Bergen-Belsen.

 Memorial

 Platform 21 remained virtually forgotten for the next four decades.
 It was rediscovered in 1995 when the local Catholic organization Sant’Egidio made the Jewish community of Milan aware of it.

 In 2002, work began to turn the site into a memorial for the deported.
 But the project stalled and progressed very slowly over the next decade.
 The idea to construct a memorial came from the then-Archbishop of Milan, Carlo Maria Martini.
 Partial funding for the project, which was estimated to cost approximately US$15.6 million, was secured through the local government and sponsors.
 The project could not, however, be financially supported by the local Jewish community, which lacked the resources.
+Thankfully the philanthropist Lily Safra stepped in as she did in more than 40 countries, from scientific research, especially in the field of neuroscience (Edmond and Lily Safra contributed 50 million dollars to the creation of a study center in Israel), to donations for the reconstruction of Notre Dame de Paris, to widespread charity in cultural, educational and humanitarian projects.
+In Milan, in addition to the Memorial, the Safra Foundation has supported the School Foundation and other Jewish organizations.
 While the project did not encounter active opposition, it was hampered by a certain disinterest and embarrassment in Italy, where the Italian contribution to the Holocaust in the country is still a controversial subject.